meejah/txtorcon/docs/README.rst

-The main abstraction of this library is txtorcon.TorControlProtocol which presents an asynchronous API to speak the Tor client protocol in Python. txtorcon also provides abstractions to track and get updates about Tor's state and current configuration (including writing it to Tor or disk), along with helpers to asynchronously launch slave instances of Tor including Twisted endpoint support.
+The main abstraction of this library is txtorcon.TorControlProtocol which presents an asynchronous API to speak the Tor client protocol in Python. txtorcon also provides abstractions to track and get updates about Tor's state (txtorcon.TorState) and current configuration (including writing it to Tor or disk) in txtorcon.TorConfig, along with helpers to asynchronously launch slave instances of Tor including Twisted endpoint support.

 My main motivation to write this was to learn more about Twisted and Tor.
 I was playing with pyglet and pygame to try out some visualization